-Choosing a right web hosting is an important part of technical optimization which helps in improving the page speed as well as securing website from external attacks.
+Choosing the right web hosting is an important part of technical optimization which helps in improving the page speed as well as securing the website from external attacks.

 I strongly recommend moving to SiteGround’s GrowBig plan which is suitable for almost every small and medium-sized local business.

-You will be facilitated with Free Migration too.
+You will be facilitated with free site transfer too.

 #7.
 Remove broken links redirect them to correct web page.

 #8.
-Set custom 404 page for deleted pages/contents or redirect them to appropriate web page.
+Set custom 404 pages for deleted pages/contents or redirect them to appropriate web page.